0luv69/Simple-Python-Project-List/README.md

 ## UI-Based Application

-- Description: Application with a user interface.
+- Description: List of Application with a user interface.
-- File: UI based
+- Folder: UI based

 ## USB Detection

-- Description: Program to detect USB connections.
+- Description: Program to detect new USB connections.
 - File: `usb_detactions`

 ## Welcome Program

-- Description: Program to welcome users.
+- Description: Program to welcome users as computer is booted up.
 - File: `welcome`

-## README

-- Description: Initial commit README file.
-- File: `README.md`

 Each project has been briefly described along with the file name associated with it.
 Adjustments can be made based on further details or specific requirements for each project.

+This all are my pratice phase Porgram that I did took help in some project with Online resource to boost up my talent Being the inital phase project some project are outdated.